sebkaster/CarND-Advanced-Lane-Lines/writeup_template.md

 ```
 I assume that the projected section of the lane is about 30 meters long and 3.7 meters wide.

 I calculated the curvature of the right and left lane boundary separately and took the mean of both values.
+For a mean radius higher as 5000 m I concluded that the road is straight.

 For the offset I assumed that the center of the image is the center of the car.